Everything You Need to Know About The Oil Price Collapse

 Oil prices on currency

-Needless to say, that the collapse in oil prices is having a chaotic effect on the world’s major currencies.
+Needless to say, that the collapse in oil prices had a chaotic effect on the world’s major currencies.
 Here is a breakdown of how the situation has affected currency markets:

 British Pound (GBP)